 Daughter Lucy Etta Weyant (1888- ? ) was born in 1888 in Kingwood, Somerset County, PA.

 On Aug.
-20, 1914, she married farmer Edward M. Riley (1888- ? ), a native of Maryland, and the son of George D. and Mary R. (Friend) Riley.
-The ceremony was performed in Somerset by Rev. S.G.
-Buckner.
+20, 1914, she was united in the bonds of matrimony with 26-year-old farmer Edward M. Riley (1888- ? ), a native of Maryland and the son of George D. and Mary R. (Friend) Riley.
+The ceremony was performed in the parsonage of the Somerset Christian Church by Rev. S.G.
+Buckner and was announced on the pages of the Meyersdale Republican.

-Lucy and Edward had two known daughters -- Ruth L. Riley and Geneva A. Riley.
+Lucy and Edward together produced a family of two known daughters -- Ruth L. Riley and Geneva A. Riley.

 Lucy is known to have attended her grandmother Harbaugh's 94th birthday party in August 1926.
-The gathering was so well attended that it became the first Harbaugh Reunion, an event which is still held today.
+The gathering was so well attended that it became the first Harbaugh Reunion, an event which continued until the early 2000s.
 In 1936, Lucy is known to have attended the Harbaugh Reunion at the Kingwood Picnic Grove in Somerset County, and is pictured in a large group photograph taken that day.

 Daughter Geneva A. Riley (1925- ? ) was born in 1925 in Garrett County, MD.